MaoZiming/papers/3-storage-systems/34-failure-protection.md

     - We want to find one that minimize the chance of collisions
 - How should checksum be stored in disk?
     - If disk can format drive with 520 byte sectors (512 bytes chunks + 8 bytes checksum), then put checksum close to data
-    - If not:
-      - Put checksums at the front.

 ## New Problem: Misdirected Writes